 As well as its sports ministry work, the charity works in partnership with local churches to provide other activities such as Messy Church events in the areas of Beacon, Chalford, Nailsworth, Thameshead and Stonehouse.

-The charity also organises residentials, camps and events in the local area to encourage more people to get active and in August 2018, ran a football tournament inside the magnificent Gloucester Cathedral.
+The charity also organises residentials, camps and events in the local area to encourage more people to get active.

 Other services provided by PSALMS include “drop in” centres where they can get to know local young people by giving them time to “chat and chill” as well as a sports and arts workshops and training and events.
 They also run basketball coaching as well as a host of other sports clubs, various performance based clubs and the pulse leadership academy.